barrygarman/GCD-project/CodeBook.md

 where

 t is time, f is the frequency, body and gravity are reference frames, acc is the accelerometer, gyro is the gyroscope, mag is the euclidean magnitude, mean is the average value, and std is the standard deviation.
 Jerk, where present, is the jerk signal, as opposed to smooth signal (everything else)

+##Dataset format

+The tidy dataset is a fixed length format "CSV" as the write.table() R function outputs typically.
+The first row contains the variable names, separated by a single space character.
+All the subsequent rows are dataset entries, still separated by a single space character.